Before you evening consider taking out a personal injury loan, you should speak with an experienced attorney about your case.

 A personal injury loan isn’t a loan in the traditional sense.
 They act more as legal advances before your settlement money comes in – usually.
 You don’t have to pay any back payment until your case (insurance dispute or trial) is settled.

-Some companies that offer these loans also specifically mention that, if you don’t get any settlement money, then you don’t have to pay back the amount you borrowed.
+Some companies that offer these loans also specifically mention that if you don’t get any settlement money, then you don’t have to pay back the amount you borrowed.
 So if you go this route, make sure the company who will lend you the money has this rule.
 Otherwise, you will have to pay them back out of your pocket if you lose the settlement.

 However, things aren’t much better if you win.
 If you are given settlement money, then you have to start paying back the loan company.
-Because of interests rates, the final sum you give back can be a lot bigger than the one you took.
+Because of interest rates, the final sum you give back can be a lot bigger than the one you took.

 Understanding Interest Rates